 Jennifer Lee's "Frozen" won two Oscars and was a pop cultural smash, and she'll direct the sequel as well along with Chris Buck.

-Disney's "A Wrinkle in Time" is an ambitious fantasy that should hopefully inspire a new generation of filmmakers and young kids, but it hasn't been tracking well at the box office thus far.
+Disney’s “A Wrinkle in Time” is an ambitious fantasy that should hopefully inspire a new generation of filmmakers and young kids.
+But the exotic, colorful family film only made $132 million at the worldwide box office.

 Niki Caro's live action adaptation of the animated hit "Mulan" was supposed to come out later this year, but was recently pushed back to 2020.